trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 ## Memory overflow

-Memory overflow is a kind of attack that fulfills the memory of a smart contract resulting in making this contract unusable.
-Even simply loading the data into memory and deserializing it at the beginning of the call, could use so much gas that any call to the contract would fail.
+Memory overflow is a kind of attack that overloads the memory of a smart contract resulting in making this contract unusable.
+Even simply loading the data into memory and deserializing it at the beginning of the call could use so much gas that any call to the contract would fail.
 All the funds would be forever locked into the contract.

 Here is the list of dangerous types to use carefully :